hyperledger/fabric/docs/source/cc_service.md

 ## Configuring a peer to process external chaincode

-In this section we go over the configuration needed
+In this section we go over the configuration needed:
 * to detect if the chaincode package identifies an external chaincode service
 * to create the `connection.json` file in the release directory

 ### Modify the peer core.yaml to include the externalBuilder

-Assume the scripts are on the peer in the `bin` directory as follows
+Assume the scripts are on the peer in the `bin` directory as follows:
 ```
     <fully qualified path on the peer's env>
     └── bin